oracle/cloud-native-devops-workshop/microservices/StudentGuide.md

 ***Note***: If you already have Eclipse installed, you will still want to install and use the version documented below, for this version of Eclipse contains the **Oracle Enterprise Pack for Eclipse**, which will be used during the workshop.

-- Got to the [Eclipse](http://www.oracle.com/technetwork/developer-tools/eclipse/downloads/index.html) installation website
+- Go to the [Eclipse](http://www.oracle.com/technetwork/developer-tools/eclipse/downloads/index.html) installation website

 - Accept the **licensing agreement**, and then select the **Neon** version of Eclipse required for your operating system.